Utkanutkan/itoppdemo/index.md

 node -v
 npm -v
 ```
-It is advosed to define an alternative user account for running the blockchain application.
+It is advised to define an alternative user account for running the blockchain application.

 Final step is downloading the Hyperledger Fabric 1.4 and samples.